 Maia Kaufman is the administrative and data coordinator for the Omega Women's Leadership Center.
 As a lifelong lover and practitioner of many art forms such as photography, drawing, and metalworking, she has ultimately followed her passion for contributing to women's rights and empowerment by joining the OWLC.
 She has a BA in Media Studies and an MFA in Design for Social Innovation.

-Sarah Urech is the interim director of the Omega Women's Leadership Center.
+Sarah Urech is the director of the Omega Women's Leadership Center.
 A multilingual performer and singer, she has performed and taught playback theatre in 16 countries, including Cuba, Japan, and Russia, and is the development director of Hudson River Playback Theatre.
 Before coming to Omega, she was the director of the Oncology Support Program at Benedictine Hospital in Kingston, NY, where she received multiple awards for her work in holistic programming, patient advocacy, and oncology social work.
 Watch Sarah speak about the practice of listening as an important step in human evolution.

 Sarah Anne Wilkinson is the marketing and communications strategist for the Omega Women’s Leadership Center.
 Sarah Anne has a long history of doing communications for good, working for non-profits and foundations to improve health care, the environment, global health, and training people around the earth to become strong self-advocates.

 Elizabeth Lesser is cofounder of the Omega Institute and the Omega Women's Leadership Center.
 Author of The Seeker’s Guide and the New York Times best seller, Broken Open: How Difficult Times Can Help Us Grow, she has appeared on the Oprah Winfrey Show, at the TED Women conference, and is a frequent speaker at conferences worldwide.